A Proportional Random Effect Block Bootstrap for General Clustered Data: Abstract

 \section{Abstract}

 Clustered data arise naturally in many scientific and applied research settings where units are grouped within clusters.
-They are commonly analyzed using linear mixed models to account for within-cluster correlations.
-This article focuses on the scenario in which cluster sizes might be highly unbalanced and proposes a proportional random effect block bootstrap and a modified random effect block bootstrap, which are applicable in such cases and accommodate general distributions of random effects and error terms.
-These methods generalize the random effect block bootstrap, originally designed for the balanced case, and can be used for inference on parameters of linear mixed models or functions thereof.
-Both proposed bootstraps are shown to enjoy Fisher consistency under general cluster sizes, while the original random effect block bootstrap is consistent only for balanced clusters.
-Simulations demonstrate strong finite sample inferential performance of the proposed bootstraps relative to the random effect block bootstrap and other existing bootstrap methods for clustered data.
-Application to the Oman rainfall enhancement trial dataset, with cluster sizes ranging from 1 to 58, shows improved bootstrap confidence intervals using the proposed bootstraps over the random effect block bootstrap and a statistically significant effect of the ionization technology on rainfall.
+Such data are commonly analyzed using linear mixed models to account for within-cluster correlations.
+This article proposes a proportional random effect block bootstrap applicable to general linear mixed model settings with imbalanced cluster sizes, both random intercepts and random slopes, and autocorrelation within clusters, while allowing for non-normal random effect and error distributions.
+It generalizes the original random effect block bootstrap, which was developed for more restrictive settings with balanced cluster sizes, random intercepts only, and constant within-cluster correlation.
+The proposed bootstrap is shown to be Fisher consistent under these more general settings.
+Simulations demonstrate strong finite sample inferential performance relative to the original random effect block bootstrap and several existing bootstrap methods for clustered data across a variety of scenarios.
+Application to the Mayo Clinic primary biliary cirrhosis dataset, which contains cluster sizes ranging from 1 to 16 and exhibits evidence of within-cluster autocorrelation and non-normality, further illustrates improved bootstrap confidence intervals using the proposed method.